DrRoach/Web-Engine/README.md

 ####Player.setSprite(image, x, y)

 Use this to set the players' character sprite.
 The `x` and `y` parameters aren't required and default to the players' current x and y positions.
-You can only call this function after you've called the `setSize()` function or you wont be able to see your sprite.

 ####Player.draw(self)

 Redraw the player sprite on the screen.
 This is the main function that is used to draw the player, The self parameter that it takes is the player object.
+You must call `Player.setSize()` before this function or you wont be able to see your sprite as it will have a size of 0px x 0px.

 ####Player.move(direction, value)